HanleiZhang/HanleiZhang.github.io/_pages/about.md

   - /about.html
 ---

-I am now a fourth year Ph.D. student in THUIAR group, the Department of Computer Science and Technology (DCST) at Tsinghua University, Beijing, China.
-My supervisor is Prof. [Hua Xu](https://thu-xuhua.github.io/).
-My research interests lie in open set recognition, clustering, multimodal machine learning, and natural language processing.
-I have focus on analyzing human intentions in open world and multimodal scenarios and have built a series of important tasks, such as open intent detection, new intent discovery, and multimodal intent analysis.
-To faciliate the research in these areas, we made a series of foundational and pioneering works, including algorithms (ADB, DA-ADB, DeepAligned, USNID), datasets (MIntRec), and toolkits (TEXTOIR), and have several papers published in top-tier AI journals and conferences Google Scholar Citations: [View Citations](https://scholar.google.com/citations?hl=en&user=PS5KVSQAAAAJ)
+I am currently in my fourth year as a Ph.D. student with the THUIAR group at the Department of Computer Science and Technology (DCST), Tsinghua University, Beijing, China.
+Under the guidance of Prof. Hua Xu, my research primarily focuses on open set recognition, clustering, multimodal machine learning, and natural language processing.

+My work centers around analyzing human intentions in open-world and multimodal scenarios, leading to the development of significant tasks including open intent detection, new intent discovery, and multimodal intent analysis.
+In pursuit of advancing research in these domains, we have contributed a range of foundational and pioneering works.
+This includes the development of algorithms such as ADB, DA-ADB, DeepAligned, and USNID, as well as the creation of datasets like MIntRec and toolkits such as TEXTOIR.
+My efforts have culminated in several publications in top-tier AI journals and conferences and also made a substantial impact in the community ([Google Scholar Citations](https://scholar.google.com/citations?hl=en&user=PS5KVSQAAAAJ): 258).

 * [Multimodal Intent Recognition Dataset](https://github.com/thuiar/MIntRec)
 * [Text Open Intent Recognition Toolkit](https://github.com/thuiar/TEXTOIR)